 - A injury that:

-- an uncontrolled explosion, fire or escape of gas, steam or other hazardous substance
+- an uncontrolled implosion, explosion, fire or escape of gas, steam or other pressurised substance